 This guide explains some of the most common ways to get legal immigration status in the United States, including who can become a legal resident or a U.S. citizen.

-Immigration applications and cases can be very complex.
-Not all the requirements are explained in this article.
+Immigration applications and cases can be very complicated.
+Not all the rules are explained in this article.
 Making a mistake in your case can have serious consequences.
 Free and low-cost legal help is available in Oregon.
 Read about how to find immigration legal help here.

-There are different categories of immigration law that allow you to come or stay legally in the United States.
+There are different ways to come to or stay in the United States legally.

-Limited purpose immigration: Some categories only allow you to come or stay in the United States for a limited purpose, such as studying or working.
-These are often called "non-immigrant" categories.
-When that purpose ends, you may be required to return to your home country—for example, if you're a student and you finish your studies or you are a worker and leave your job.
+Temporary stays: Some people can come and stay in the United States for a specific reason, like studying or working.
+This category is called non-immigrant because it does not allow you to stay permanently.
+When your reason for staying ends, you may be required to return to your home country—for example, if you're a student and you finish your studies or you are a worker and leave your job.

 This category includes two well-known programs that allow you to remain temporarily in the United States, even if you have been living here without legal status: